lewisblake/Math540/README.md

 The files associated with this project are assign2.cpp.
 This program is designed to utilize the C-implementation of the MPI library for parallel computations and the Eigen library for Linear Algebra.

 The objective of this program is to evaluate a set of highly-oscialltory integrals.
+The PDF "Blake_Math540_HW2.pdf" acommpanies this program.

 ## Assignment 3

 The files associated with this project are assign3.cpp This program is designed to utilize the C-implementation of the MPI library for parallel computations and the Eigen Library for Linear Algebra.

 The objective of this program is to construct a large covariance matrix across processing cores.
+The PDF "lewisblake_assign3_math540.pdf" accompanies this program.